kulthoom12/word-quest/README.md

 ### New User Stories

-- As a new user, I would like to see a clear word so I know what the game is.
+- As a new user, I would like to see a clear title or description so I know what the game is about
 - As a new user, I would like to see a **Start Game** button so I can begin playing easily.
 - As a new user, I would like to see an **Instructions** button to understand how to play.
 - As a new user, I would like to see scrambled letters and a place to type my guess.